mineadmin/doc-v3/docs/en/front/component/ma-echarts.md

 A wrapper based on [echarts](https://echarts.apache.org/en/index.html), providing a simpler way to use.

 :::tip Note
-If you use the `@mineadmin/echarts` dependency separately, you need to register and bind the `echarts` object to `app.config.globalProperties.$echarts`.
+If you use the `@mineadmin/echarts` dependency separately, you need to register the `echarts` object and bind it to `app.config.globalProperties.$echarts`.
 However, this is already automatically registered in `MineAdmin`.
 :::

 ## Usage